Back to blog

 3. Introduce a random delay in-between the requests.

-Instead of introducing delays, you can also use proxies so that all the requests go from different IP addresses.
+Instead of introducing delays, you can also use paid proxy servers so that all the requests go from different IP addresses.
 This will allow you to scrape at maximum speed.

 Server bans and throttling